 We believe that a knowledge and appreciation of reef fishes will help make your underwater experience much exciting and enjoyable.
 In addition, learning about sea creatures is certainly the best way to create passionate present and future stewards of the protection of the oceans.
-On Snorkeling Report, you can identify species from 8 iconic fish families on our Fish ID Guide page.
+On Snorkeling Report, you can identify species from 11 iconic fish families and starfish on our Fish ID Guide page.
 You can contribute to enrich this page by sending us pictures of species not yet identified.

 The biggest predators in the oceans can be object of fear or fascination.
 More than 450 species of sharks are found in the world’s seas and oceans, and about fifteen of which can be easily spotted by snorkelers.